 Fonts, for example, relate to the message you want your brand to convey.
 First, it needs to be readable and clean.
 And it needs to send the commitment your brand has to the market.
 Is it stable?
 Comic?
 Casual?
 Happy?
 Mature?
 How do you want your customers to remember your business?

 As mentioned before, a brand is the perception of a company that is in the mind of those that see that company, not just their customers, but from every level of society.
 That is why understanding users are essential.
-Knowledge, added to a context of use, help the brand deliver a desired effect.
+Knowledge, added to a context of use, helps the brand deliver a desired effect.
 Company logos play a significant role in this increasingly complex market setting.

 Another common kind of shapes used in company logos is organic shapes, which include those occurring in nature, for example, rocks, tree bark (for instance, logos for medical businesses or spas), or irregular non-symbolic shapes that do not occur in nature.
 The geometry and angles of those shapes also transmit different feelings to the viewers, to the communication of specific messages through their designs.

-Connotation of a value proposition is the first goal to reach.
+The connotation of a value proposition is the first goal to reach.
 That is why most world memorable brands tend to distinguish themselves.
 They try to build the right connotation for the brand in the minds of the target audience.
 Linking the business logo to other tools of strategic marketing creates a corporate reputation or, in other words, how a brand can inspire people to think.

 YOUR COMPANY LOGO INFLUENCES YOUR BRAND

-Generally, when people decide on a favourite brand, they use their eyes more than their mind.
-The visual image that communicates your company needs to be structured to influence over the customers.
-From the design of the product to the visible marks of logos, like business cards, brochures, packaging and other tools for management and branding, they all need to create a beacon of loyalty and trust among customers and company.
+Generally, when people decide on a favourite brand, they use their eyes more than their minds.
+The visual image that communicates your company needs to be structured to influence the customers.
+From the design of the product to the visible marks of logos, like business cards, brochures, packaging and other tools for management and branding, they all need to create a beacon of loyalty and trust among customers and the company.

 “Branding is one of the most crucial aspects that creates and defines a company’s identity.
-By building up their brand, a company is taking a series of steps to create value, brand visibility, and make their products desirable.
+By building up its brand, a company is taking a series of steps to create value, and brand visibility, and make its products desirable.
 A successful brand should give consumers something to identify with or something to utilise in their life, giving the product both meaning and use.
 Take it from Nike, whose successful dominance in the world of sports has thrived on their ability to construct their brand image, visibility, and giving the company logo extremely high value.”